 In fact, the workflow that I described above was a workaround after a new version (in around 2015 may be) changed the original use as mask command.
 It used to apply only to the markers and the line would remain.
 That update changed this functionality and I had to discover this new function.

 Since you are open to user requests, I request that a feature to easily control the marker density be added.

 Datagraph has made my workflow easier and intuitive over the last few years, it would be sad to see it get too complicated.

-Thank you again1 week ago arunParticipant
+Thank you again5 months, 2 weeks ago arunParticipant

 Hi, I just noticed that this solution does not seem to work if there is a plot offset involved.

 Do you have any work around for that?5 months, 2 weeks ago arunParticipant

 This method does seem quite convoluted.
 Are there any plans to provide a more straightforward way to control the maker density as in the previous versions?